-BP: Open Streets is a great example of an event that educates communities on the benefits of biking and walking.
+Open Streets is a great example of an event that educates communities on the benefits of cycling and walking.
 The event is held twice a year and streets are shut down to allow cyclists and pedestrians to freely explore neighborhoods.
-It’s a great event, but we need to have that impact every day.
-Education plays a part in changing the perspective around biking, but we need the infrastructure in place so cyclists can bike safely.
+Allowing residents to take part in a more openly woven community for a short period gives them the opportunity to see a different kind of lifestyle.
+To make progress, we need to quicken the transition of thinking.
+The easier we make cycling, and the harder we make driving, the faster the mentality will change.